Adit-Jana/order-management-service/README.md

-This is the order management repository which basically the backend engine of the ecommerce market place site having advanced JWT security logging mechanism and role based access for the endpoints and also having cahing and required json schema
+This is the order management repository which basically the backend engine of the ecommerce market place site having advanced JWT security logging mechanism and role based access for the endpoints and also having cahing and required json schema.